CURTLab/LVGLBuilder/README.md

-# 1.0.3 Pre-release
-Because the rlease version of 1.0.3 failed the basic test, but the debug version is completely fine, so it takes some time to find out the reason.
+# Fixed crash bugs
+These bugs exist in release versions before 1.0.3
+- If the value_str attribute of the button is set or a configuration file containing this attribute is loaded, it will sometimes cause the program to crash.
+- If the current page contains a page switching event, and the target page of the page switching event is closed, exporting the code at this time will cause the program to crash.

 # New Test Tool